 Recovering PHA – A Raw Material for Bioplastics

-At the Carbonera WRRF, the Salsnes Filter system is installed as part of the SMARTech 5 demonstration system.
-It performs primary treatment, separating fine cellulose fibers from toilet paper in the wastewater to produce a highly-concentrated cellulosic sludge.
+The Salsnes Filter system is part of the SMARTech 5 demonstration, performing primary treatment by separating fine cellulose fibers from toilet paper in the wastewater to produce a highly-concentrated cellulosic sludge.
 This sludge contains ~70% cellulose versus settled primary sludge which contains around 35%.

 The primary sludge is fed into a fermentation reactor where biodegradable solids are converted into volatile fatty acids.
 The liquid phase of the fermentation unit is used as a carbon source for nitrogen removal, so the WRRF doesn’t need to purchase methanol, saving costs and reducing safety management.
 The liquid phase also accumulates around 1.0 kg/day of Polyhydroxyalkanoates (PHA), a raw material that can be used in the production of bioplastics.